corbin121/appleCCpdfReader/README.md

 - Reads and processes Apple Card PDF statements page by page
 - Identifies transaction lines using a date pattern (MM/DD/YYYY)
-- Extracts and cleans transaction data: Date, Merchant, Amount
+- Extracts and cleans transaction data: "Merchant Name", "Date", "Amount", "Merchant Information", "Daily Cash %", "Daily Cash"
 - Removes `$` symbols and commas from amounts
 - Exports the clean data to an Excel file (`.xlsx`)